 1. Eliminate Exposed Pipes from the List

 As mentioned above, exposed pipes are often the first ones to freeze.
-Before proceeding with the next steps, check if the ice blockage is visible in the feeder pipes or other exposed pipes in your home.
-Don’t forget to check any exposed pipes near the affected faucet or shower.
+Before proceeding with the next steps, check if the ice blockage is visible in the feeder pipes or other bare pipes in your home.
+Don’t forget to check any uncovered pipes near the affected faucet or shower.
 This is how to tell if exposed pipes are frozen:

 - You’ll be able to see a slight bulge along the pipe.